-No matter which branch of service or local / federal law enforcement agency you select as a profession, you need to be motivated and prepared on many levels.
+No matter which branch of service or local or federal law enforcement agency you select as a profession, you need to be motivated and prepared on many levels.
 People who need to be motivated typically may crumble when in training.
-It is the self motivated who rise to the occasion when the days get long, and the nights get cold and wet.
+It is the self-motivated who rise to the occasion when the days get long and the nights cold and wet.

-The most important ability to have when serving your country or community is self motivation.
-To be honest with self motivation and determination, you can graduate any program and not be the fastest runner or swimmer, or the strongest and best athlete.
+The most important ability to have when serving your country or community is self-motivation.
+To be honest with self-motivation and determination, you can graduate from any program and not be the fastest runner or swimmer, or the strongest and best athlete.
 However, if you do not have a foundation of fitness, even the most motivated can fail due to physical injury.

-Now there are MANY other ways to build mental toughness that do not involve sports or working out such as a tough childhood, rough living conditions, and even traumatic events.
-These things that do not kill us — make us stronger.
+There are many other ways to build mental toughness that do not involve sports or working out, such as a tough childhood, rough living conditions and even traumatic events.
+These things that do not kill us make us stronger.

 Good luck with your daily challenge to be your best, whether it is working out, your job, school or whatever struggles you face.
 Share some of your tips to get up off the couch or push through the pain during workouts.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.